Apart from standard question-answer items, you can also create a variety of other tests such as:

-This is a test for matching text components with hot spots in a single image components.
-The user is supposed to drag the text components and drop them at appropriate places in the image component.
+This is a test for matching text components with hot spots in a single image component.
+The user is supposed to drag text components and drop them at appropriate places in the image component.
 Single Drag&Match is implemented with a DRAGMATCH script command.

-Let us imagine an exercise in which the users is to drag text components numbered 5, 6, 7 and 8 to appropriate hot spots on the image component number 2.
+For example, let us imagine an exercise in which the user is to drag text components numbered 5, 6, 7 and 8 to appropriate hot spots on the image component number 2.
 Let us now assume that the hotspot for dragging the text number 5 is delimited by a rectangle having the following coordinates: (123,315,264,357).
-By analogy, components 6, 7 and 8 have also their own hot spot rectangle coordinates.
+By analogy, components 6, 7 and 8 also have their own hot spot rectangle coordinates.
 The following script might do what is needed in this exercise:

 The behavior of the above script is analogous to the behavior of the script described in the previous section devoted to single DRAGMATCH command.

 Hit area editor is used to easily determine the coordinates of image hot spots for HITTEST script command and for single DRAGMATCH script command.
 Currently, the editor supports only the BMP file format (i.e. you cannot use the editor with JPG, GIF or PNG images).
 If you are concerned with the space used up by BMP files, create the HITTEST script first and compress the image later.
 Images pasted from the clipboard are always compressed.